laithalenooz/auth-service-go/README.md

 - Enhanced tracing with realm/client context
 - Optimized for cloud-native deployments

-**Migration Guide**: Update your API calls to include realm and client parameters as shown in the examples above.
+**Migration Guide**: Update your API calls to include realm and client parameters in headers as shown in the examples above.
+Ensure all field names use snake_case format (e.g., `refresh_token` instead of `refreshToken`).